MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewSustainabilityProductFootprint.md

 ms.author: cdmditeam
 ---

-# (Preview) Sustainability product footprint in CloudforSustainabilityCarbonDataModel(PreviewSustainabilityProductFootprint)
+# (Preview) Sustainability product footprint in Cloud for Sustainability carbon data model(PreviewSustainabilityProductFootprint)

 The carbon footprint of a product with values in accordance with the Pathfinder Framework.